Spiritual, Moral, Social and Cultural Development

 After-school clubs

-Partnership with other schools e.g. Hamstead Hall, King Edward VI consortia, Handsworth Association of Schools
+Partnerships with other schools e.g. Hamstead Hall, King Edward VI consortia, Handsworth Association of Schools

 Pupils perform with other schools as part of the Brass Band, Music Ensemble